-The personal statement should be two to three pages, double-spaced and in at least 12-point font.
+The statement of purpose should be two to three pages, double-spaced and in at least 12-point font.
 We value essays that are clear, concise, and compelling.
 Please upload this document as part of your LSAC application.

 Provide a record of your employment history, volunteer commitments, extracurricular activities, and any awards and/or honors.
 Please upload this document as part of your LSAC application.

-Once you have completed your LSAC application, uploaded both your personal statement and resume, please purchase the law school report fee when you apply.
-A $30 report fee will be automatically added to your shopping cart when you submit an electronic application.
+Once you have completed your LSAC application, uploaded both your personal statement and resume, please purchase the CAS report fee when you apply.
+A $34 report fee will be automatically added to your shopping cart when you submit an electronic application.
 Use your account to verify that your report was sent to USC Gould when you applied.